pvcraven/3d_graphics_class/source/lessons/day_11/day_11.rst

 Final Project
 -------------

-* Go over how to do citations.
+* Go over how to do :ref:`_Final_Project_Citations` in the final project.
-* Go over how to fill out final spreadsheet.
+* Go over how to fill out final spreadsheet grading breakdown.

 Lumi
 ----